Stephenson Amplification Inc.

 The FMD (Fix My Duck) is a three-in-one pedal.

-• It can function as a buffer pedal converting the guitar’s output into a low-impedance signal.
+• Can function as a buffer pedal converting the guitar’s output into a low-impedance signal.

 • Treble booster pedal.
 It's absolute magic at producing clarity and presence in solos even when the guitar has a ton of bottom, or when using amps that become bloated sounding when slammed hard.